owulveryck/blog/content/post/graphql-first-article.md

 ![Graph Representation](/assets/graphql/graph.svg)

-The goal of GraphQL is to extract a substree of this graph to get part or all information.
+The goal of GraphQL is to extract a subtree of this graph to get part or all information.
 As an example, here is a tree representation of the same graph:

 ![Graph Representation](/assets/graphql/graph_tree.svg)